QAOAKit/QAOAKit/README.md

 If you have an issue like "Illegal Instruction (core dumped)", you may have to force pip to recompile Nauty binaries (`pip install --no-binary pynauty pynauty`) or install Nauty separately: https://pallini.di.uniroma1.it/

+#### Contributing

-You can set up the linter to run before every commit.
+You should set up the linter to run before every commit.
 ```
 pip install pre-commit
 pre-commit install
 ```
+Note that linter checks passing is a necessary condition for your contribution to be reviewed.